sieverssj/indy-civic-ai/README.md

 _Disclaimer_: This project is not affiliated with the city of Indianapolis or Marion County in any official capacity.
 This is one Indianapolis resident's side project.

+## Getting Started

+From the root of the directory, run `npm start`.
+This will launch the client and server.
+Go to `localhost:3000`.

 ## Methodology

 The main assumption here is that it is intractable to configure a single OpenAI Assistant to answer the wide variety of questions that could fall under the broad category of "civics".
 Instead I'd like to approach this as many Assistants that are configured on a specific area and a top-level Assistant that acts as an operator, connecting users to the right Assistant under the covers.